Tips for How to Store Christmas Decorations

 Do you like to put your decorations away as soon as Christmas is over?
-Now that the special day has passed are you itching to clean it all up and put it all away?
-Today, I’m sharing organizing tips for packing away your Christmas decorations so you’ll be ready for decorating next Christmas.
+Today, I’m sharing organizing tips for how to store Christmas decorations so you’ll be ready for decorating next Christmas.

 I hope you had a wonderful Christmas with lots of family time and full of precious memories.
 I’ve loved being able to take a break and enjoy my family, and having all of my kids home for the holiday.
 I’ve finally been able to rest and put my feet up and enjoy the pretty decorations in our home.
 After weeks of planning, blogging, posting, and photographing, it’s been so nice to just enjoy!

 I love the days between Christmas and New Years, and spend them relaxing, playing games, and working lots of jigsaw puzzles!
 I usually wait until after New Years to take our Christmas decorations down, but I’m always reading to clean up and freshen our space after the holidays pass.